FHIR/sql-on-fhir-v2/README.md

 # SQL on FHIR® (v2.0)

+## Introduction

-This project provides the source for the SQL on FHIR v2.0 Implementation Guide
+This project provides the source for the SQL on FHIR v2.0 Implementation Guide.

+SQL on FHIR is a specification that defines a standard way to define portable, tabular projections of FHIR data.

+The [FHIR®](https://hl7.org/fhir) standard is a great fit for RESTful and JSON-based systems, helping make healthcare data liquidity real.
+This spec aims to take FHIR usage a step futher, making FHIR work well with familiar and efficient SQL engines and surrounding ecosystems.

+We do this by creating simple, tabular *views* of the underlying FHIR data that are tailored to specific needs.
+Views are defined with [FHIRPath](https://hl7.org/fhirpath/) expressions in a logical structure to specify things like column names and unnested items.

 [**Read the specification &rarr;**](https://build.fhir.org/ig/FHIR/sql-on-fhir-v2/)

-Check the existing [implementations page][] or register [your own](#registering-your-implementation)
+Check the existing [implementations page](https://fhir.github.io/sql-on-fhir-v2/#impls) or register [your own](#registering-your-implementation).

 Check out the [interactive playground][].